-B. All persons filing as self-represented shall file with the court a separate verified declaration regarding his or her residence address, if the residence is not the address of record in the proceeding.
+A. All persons filing as self-represented shall file with the court a separate verified declaration regarding his or her residence address, if the residence is not the address of record in the proceeding.

-C. When a petition or other request for relief is presented to the court, the Probate Code section that allows the requested relief must appear below the title of the pleading.
+B. When a petition or other request for relief is presented to the court, the Probate Code section that allows the requested relief must appear below the title of the pleading.

-D. If a beneficiary, heir, child, spouse, or registered domestic partner in any action before the Probate Court is deceased, that person's date of death shall be included in the petition.
+C. If a beneficiary, heir, child, spouse, or registered domestic partner in any action before the Probate Court is deceased, that person's date of death shall be included in the petition.

-E. A proposed Order shall be submitted with all pleadings that request relief.
+D. A proposed Order shall be submitted with all pleadings that request relief.
 If the proposed Order is not received in the Probate Filing Clerk's Office ten (10) days before the scheduled hearing, a continuance may be required.

-F. All documents relating to a matter set for hearing shall have the hearing date, time and department set forth on the face of the document.
+E. All documents relating to a matter set for hearing shall have the hearing date, time and department set forth on the face of the document.

-G. All documents containing attachments, schedules or exhibits shall be indexed and tabbed.
-Each page shall have page numbers to facilitate review by the Probate Examiner's Office and the court.
-(Effective July 1, 2020; Rule 7.1.1 renumbered effective January 1, 2006; adopted as Rule 70.1 effective July 1, 2004)
+F. Physical filings containing attachments, schedules, or exhibits shall be indexed and shall have page numbers on all pages.
+(Effective July 1, 2024; Rule 7.1.1 renumbered effective January 1, 2006; adopted as Rule 70.1 effective July 1, 2004)